wojtask/clrs4e-implementations/README.md

   courses.
   It is also widely used in many business applications.
   That makes it widely known in many communities, both academic and professional.
-* Python's syntax and semantic show many similarities to pseudocode used in the textbook and the solutions.
+* Python syntax and semantic show many similarities to pseudocode used in the textbook and the solutions.
   This enables easily transitioning between the two ways of expressing algorithms.
 * Python does not limit developers with a single programming paradigm, making it elastic to adapt to different models found in pseudocodes.
-* Python's typing system resembles the rules followed in pseudocode, particularly dynamic typing and duck typing.
+* Python typing system resembles the rules followed in pseudocode, particularly dynamic typing and duck typing.

 The implementations are written in a way to be as close as possible to the algorithms in the textbook or in the solutions, both in terms of syntax, and behavior.